awegroup/awe-era5/README.md

 ## Acknowledgements
 Thank you to Kim Lux for testing the installation and use of this package and for valuable feedback for improvements.

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No. 691173 (project REACH) and the Marie Sklodowska-Curie grant agreement No 642682 (project AWESCO).